maxpsq/ora-tools/tabtext/README.md

    end loop;
    --> There's no actual need to close the cursor for --> TabText does it for you when the cursor is exhausted :)
-   --> A 'unwrap' method is provided to explicetly close the --> cursor in case of unexpected exception are raised. tabtext.unwrap;
+   --> A 'unwrap' method is provided to explicitly close the --> cursor in case an unexpected exception is raised. tabtext.unwrap;

    dbms_output.new_line;